 How it works

 A structural soil is a stone-based growing medium that can support pedestrian and vehicular traffic, and so their use allows tree pits to be extended beneath hard surfacing.
 This enables designers to provide enough soil for a tree to be healthy and reach maturity.
 When designing tree pits with structural soils rainwater that has been collected from roofs, roads and paved surfaces is diverted into the tree pit.
-This is good for the trees and tree pits constructed using this approach also contribute to stormwater management systems.
+This is good for the trees and tree pits constructed using this approach also contribute to sustainable drainage systems (SuDS).